utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/static-los.png" alt="" width="400">
   </div>
   <div>
-    <p>In LOS conditions, we collected data from two tests: (1) the LOS distance test and (2) the LOS angle test.
+    <p>In LOS conditions, we collected data from two tests: <em>(i)</em> the LOS distance test and <em>(ii)</em> the LOS angle test.
 The positions of the tag and anchor 2 are fixed throughout the LOS data collection process.
-In LOS distance test, we change the distance d1 from 0.5 meters to 6.5 meter with an interval of 0.5 meter.In LOS angle dataset, we change the angle from 180 degree to 15 degree with an interval of 15 degree. </p>
+In LOS distance test, we change the distance <em>d1</em> from 0.5 meter to 6.5 meters with an interval of 0.5 meter.
+In LOS angle dataset, we change the angle from 180 degrees to 15 degrees with an interval of 15 degrees. </p>
   </div>
 </div>